LSDtopotools/lsdtt_notebooks/lsdtopytools/README.md

 conda config --set channel_priority strict
 ```

-What does it do: it makes sure it prioritises the packages from `conda-forge` before considering the official `anaconda` channel (the default one).
-Ot makes sure that all the installations come from the same source.
+What does it do: it makes sure it priorities the packages from `conda-forge` before considering the official `anaconda` channel (the default one).
+It makes sure that all the installations come from the same source.

 ## Unsolvable dependencies